andrewavd/launchschool/oopprogramming/inheritance.md

 # assume the method definition below is above the "private" keyword

 def public_disclosure
-  "#self.name} in human years is #{human_years}"
+  "#{self.name} in human years is #{human_years}"
 end
 ```

 Note that in this case, we can *not* use `self.human_years`, because the `human_years` method is private.
 Remember that `self.human_years` is equivalent to `sparky.human_years`, which is not allowed for private methods.
 Therefore, we have to just use `human_years`.
 In summary, private methods are not accessible outside of the class definition at all, and are only accessible from inside the class when called without `self`.

-Public and private methods are most common, but in some les common situations, we'll want an in-between approach.
+Public and private methods are most common, but in some less common situations, we'll want an in-between approach.
 We can use the `protected` keyword to  create **protected** methods.
-The eadiesst way to understand protected methods is to follow thsse two rules:
+The easiest way to understand protected methods is to follow these two rules:

 - from outside the class, `protected` methods act just like `private` methods.
 - from inside the class, `protected` methods are accessible just like `public` methods.